 The Bank has long-term operating leases on certain buildings and land it occupies as branch offices in Metairie, Louisiana, which expire at various times through December 2057.
 Certain leases have renewal options and rent escalation options.
-Rent relating to these leases charged to Occupancy Expense in the consolidated statements of comprehensive income was approximately \$398,000 in 2023 and \$348,000 in 2022.
-The weighted average remaining lease term was approximately 16 years at December 31, 2023 and 17 years at December 31, 2022.
-The weighted average discount rate was approximately 2.76% for both of the years ended December 31, 2023 and 2022.
+Rent relating to these leases charged to Occupancy Expense in the consolidated statements of comprehensive income was approximately \$382,000 in 2024 and \$398,000 in 2023.
+The weighted average remaining lease term was approximately 17 years at December 31, 2024 and 16 years at December 31, 2023.
+The weighted average discount rate was approximately 3.42% and 2.76% for the years ended December 31, 2024 and 2023, respectively.